KostasEreksonas/tp-link-tl-wr841n-security-analysis/README.md

 # Code analysis

 In this section I will analyze the [Index page source code](/scripts/login.js) and [linked encryption file](/scripts/encrypt.js) javascript code files.

-# Further Work

-Further I plan to do the following:

-1. Search for pre-made exploits of TP Link TL WR841N router.
-2. Try to practically exploit found vulnerabilities and see what potential damage could be done.
-3. Present potential fixes and mitigations of exploited vulnerabilities.
-4. Research the possibility of using `OpenWRT` as a firmware of the router.